nav87pow/Dream/README.md

 X-X EXPERIMENTAL PROJECT #-#

-Hello, you r visiting an experimental project between myself and myself ^.-
+Hello, you are visiting an experimental project between myself and myself ^.-

 I'm examining how AI works in the backend side useing Groq and Render server, with the help of its cool abilities, I can develop cool things, give it instructions and perhaps do some commands